MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/web-application-properties.md

 Operations Manager web application URL monitoring capability has been improved to not ignore server certificate errors by default.
 Send requests won't be retried for the URLs with certificate errors.

  However, you can ignore the server certificate errors if you wish to, while monitoring a website.
 To support this feature, we've added the option **Ignore Server Certificate Errors** in the Web Application Editor.
-To monitor a website for which there is no valid SSL certificate, select this option.
+To monitor a website for which there's no valid SSL certificate, select this option.

  ![Screenshot showing server certification errors.](./media/url-monitoring/ignore-server-certificate-errors.png)